Ordered Patch Theory

 L(H_{\text{arb}}) = \underbrace{K(\mu_W)}_{\text{world model}} + \underbrace{\sum_{i=1}^{N} K(\beta_i)}_{\text{raw behavioral traces}} \tag{3}

 The critical difference is in the data term.
 Under H_{\text{arb}}, the behavioral trace \beta_i must be specified without invoking the agent’s own predictive model.
-For a lawful, agency-driven agent operating in a complex environment, the Kolmogorov complexity of the raw behavioral trace is:
+For a lawful, agency-driven agent operating in a complex environment, under the explicit additional assumption that the trace pins down the world modelK(\mu_W \mid \beta_i) = O(\log T), i.e. a long trace of an embedded agent encodes the laws it operates under — symmetry of information gives:

 K(\beta_i) \geq K(\beta_i \mid \mu_W) + K(\mu_W) - O(\log T) \tag{4}